yabeda-rb/example-prometheus/README.md

 - Execute `docker-compose up` to start.
 - Go to rails application at http://localhost:5000
 - Hit the button and refresh page few times
-- Go to Grafana Web UI at http://localhost:3000/d/000000001/yabeda-metrics-for-rails-and-sidekiq?refresh=10s (user: `admin`/`admin`)
+- Go to Grafana Web UI at [localhost](http://localhost:3000/d/000000001/yabeda-metrics-for-rails-sidekiq-and-puma?refresh=5s) (user: `admin`/`admin`)
 - Look for graphs
+- After starting up docker-compose will run `rails-stressor` service to simulate huge load for the rails app.
+By default will do the request for 2 minutes.
+Settings could be changed in `docker-compose.yml` config (command parameter of the `rails_stressor` service).

+You also could run rails stressor again by executing `docker-compose up rails_stressor` command.

 ## Notes

-- Sample [Rails] application is equipped with [yabeda-rails], [yabeda-sidekiq], and [yabeda-prometheus] gems and properly configured.
+- Sample [Rails] application is equipped with [yabeda-rails], [yabeda-sidekiq], [yabeda-puma-plugin], and [yabeda-prometheus] gems and properly configured.
 - Raw rails metrics are exposed at http://localhost:5000/metrics
 - Raw sidekiq metrics are exposed at http://localhost:5100/metrics
+- Raw puma metrics are exposed at http://localhost:5100/metrics
 - The [Prometheus] Web UI runs at http://localhost:9090
 - The [Grafana] Web UI runs at http://localhost:3000 , user: `admin`/`admin`.
 - The [Sidekiq] Web UI is available at http://localhost:5000/sidekiq